Periodic symplectic and Hamiltonian diffeomorphisms on irrational ruled surfaces: Finite symplectic actions on irrational ruled -manifolds

 In fact, the Lagrangian sphere classes form a root system which is the sub-root system of type $D_l$ generated by $\{\pm(F-E_i-E_j), \pm (E_i-E_j), 1\le i<j\le l\}$, see Figure~\ref{fig:roots}.
 Therefore, the homological action of $\mathrm{Symp}(M, \omega)$ on $H_2(M, \mathbb Z)$ is the Weyl group of a sub-root system of this root system, namely a subgroup of $SG(l)$.

 \end{proof}

 The classifications given in Theorem \ref{intro:finclass} and in Proposition \ref{acth2} are independent of each other.
-Indeed, for a finite group $G$ acts effectively by symplectomorphisms, the induced action on $H_2(M, \mathbb Z)$ is a subgroup of $SG(l)$ and can contribute to any component of the triple $\{H', H_1, H_2\}$.
-However, when we restrict to homologically trivial symplectomorphisms, it can contribute only to the group $H_1$.
+Indeed, for a finite group $G$ acting effectively by symplectomorphisms, the induced action on $H_2(M, \mathbb Z)$ is a subgroup of $SG(l)$ and can contribute to any component of the triple $\{H', H_1, H_2\}$.
+However, when we restrict to symplectomorphisms acting trivially on $H_{1}(M,\mathbb{Z})$, the induced action on $H_2(M, \mathbb Z)$ can contribute only to the group $H_1$.
 In Example \ref{h1noth2}, we have $H_1=\mathbb Z_k$, which arises entirely from the induced action on $H_2(M, \mathbb Z)$, while the other terms vanish.